murrayCai/libnet/README.md

 ./build/test/test_server
 ./build/test/test_client
 ```

+# changelist
+1. 2020-06-12
+- pack manager as a plugin of tcp_server and tcp_client
+- pack timer static as a plugin of pack manager

 attention:
 - if could not found libmc library, you should copy libmc library source to ./libs/libmc directory